abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/3-Angular-Modules.md

   - `declarations`
     ![declarations](./img/modules-5.png)
     - It's used to declare components, directives, and pipes that belong to this module and need to be compiled
+    - It defines all the components that are allowed to be used in the scope of the HTML within this module.
+Any component that you create must be declared before it can be used.
     - A **feature module** may **declare** its own components and services, but to make all or some of them visible to other modules, you need to **export** them.
     - when using `ng generate component` command, the new component will be automatically added to the `declarations` array of the module

   - `imports` & `exports`
     ![imports](./img/modules-6.png)
     - `imports` is used to import other modules/components that we will depend on (inside the module)
+      - It allows you to import other Angular application and library modules and thus leverage the components, services, and other capabilities that have already been created in those modules.
       - Usually, we import `CommonModule` in feature modules to have access to common directives like `ngIf` and `ngFor`, and we import `BrowserModule` in the root module to have access to all the features of Angular for web applications
     - `exports` is used to export components/directives/pipes that we want to make available to other modules that will import this module
       - External modules will see only those members of the shipping module that were explicitly mentioned in exports.

   - `providers`
     - It's an **old way** of providing services

   - `bootstrap`
     - It's used to bootstrap the application with the root module
+    - It defines the component that acts as the entry point to your application.
+If the main component is not added here, your application will not kick-start, as Angular will not know what elements to look for in your `index.html`.
     - It's only used in the **root module** (usually `app.module.ts`)
     - **Feature modules** doesn’t include the `bootstrap` property, because bootstrapping the entire app is the responsibility of the **root module**.

 - **Notes:**
   - You can't add a standalone component to the `declarations` array, as standalone components are not part of a module
   - You can add a standalone component to the `imports` array, as it can be used in the module without the need for a module
   - If you're using module for the root and not standalone components, you need to add the `bootstrap` property to the `@NgModule` decorator, which tells Angular which component to bootstrap when the app starts, and bootstrap the app with that module